joffrey-bion/rol-automizer/README.md

 ===========

 You play RoL, but you're tired of repetitive tasks such as attacking a whole series of players?
-This is the solution: a simple sequencer for http://www.riseoflords.com/.
+This is the solution: a simple sequencer for the game [Rise of Lords](http://www.riseoflords.com/).

 What does it do?
 -----------